piyushpandita92/bode/README.md

 After each iteration a plot depicting the state of the function is generated for 1d problems, this can be controlled by a ```plots``` flag set to 0 or 1.

 More documentation to follow.
+If you have any questions about pydes, contact me at piyush100078@gmail.com .